isabellaknox/IntegratedDesignChallenge/README.md

 ECE 110: Introduction to Circuits Integrated Design Challenge

 This holds the weekly schedule, updates, gantt chart, and the final report of this semester long process.
+Final report holds all the code used.

 ABSTRACT: